firzanabadrus/SECPH-2/SECV2113 - Human Computer Interaction/README.md

-Our Project in this subject all written inside this blog -> [megahHolding]https://megahholding-hci.blogspot.com/
+All details about our project for this subject are documented in this blog -> [MegahHolding](https://megahholding-hci.blogspot.com/)